Slickteam/demo-cities/readme.md

 Then go to the url `http://localhost:8080` to see the home page At this time, the web pages are very light.

+In the login page, type `user` as username and `password` for the password

 You can test the rest api with this urls :
 * `http://localhost:8080/cities/list` to list all cities
 * `http://localhost:8080/cities/filter?startWith=[a city name]` to get all cities starting by…